azinchen/duplicacy/README.md

 The image supports multiple architectures such as `amd64`, `x86`, `arm/v6`, `arm/v7` and `arm64`.

-## Starting an Duplicacy instance
+## Starting a Duplicacy instance

-You can run the following command to stand up a standalone instance of Duplicacy on Docker:
+You can run the following command to launch a standalone instance of Duplicacy on Docker:

 ```bash
 docker run \